Ergonomics Credentials are Like Alphabet Soup

 - Automation and artificial intelligence, robotics

-- Other legislative changes supporting an individual’s abilities to work in comfort
+- Other legislative changes supporting an individual’s ability to work in comfort

 Matching the right ergonomics professional to an organization's needs is critical to assure a successful outcome when designing a new technical process such as an assembly line or production area, setting up an ergonomics process, integrating ergonomics into facility planning, analyzing a manufacturing line, or returning an injured worker with a medical condition back to work.